Project

 3. Art I. Cuno, who chose a data set about climate change

-Reg I. Gigas Drag A. Pult Art I. Cuno
+Phase 2 (Describing) Reg I. Gigas Drag A. Pult Art I. Cuno

 Consider Reg.
 I Gigas as an example.
 During Phase 2, Reg works on describing their own data.
 At the end of Phase 2, the first rotation occurs.
-Reg passes their work to Drag, who passes their work to Art, who passes their work to Reg.
-This means that during Phase 3, Reg picks up where Art left off, and works on summarizing Art’s data.
+Reg passes all their materials (e.g., their data, their Quarto document, and their image) to the person below them in the “Drag’s Data” column (Art I. Cuno) and receives materials from Drag A. Pult.
+This means that during Phase 3, Art will work on summarizing the data they receive from Reg, picking up where Reg left off.
+And, Reg will work on summarizing the data they receive from Drag, picking up where Drag left off.